-$(a_1, a_2, a_3) = (5.97, 5.97, 5.97, 5.97)$ for OCT and $(a_1, a_2, a_3) = (8.19, 5.89, 4.27)$ for CTBP, reflecting the occurrence of structural transition between the two isomers.
+of gyration radii switch between the vicinities of the two sets of values at the equilibrium points, i.e., (a_1, a_2, a_3) =(5.97,5.97,5.97) for OCT and (a_1, a_2, a_3) =(8.19,5.89,4.27) for CTBP, reflecting the occurrence of structural transition between the two isomers.
 This result shows that the values of gyration radii can serve as useful order parameters to define the vicinities of the two isomers in the configuration space.

-Fig. 3(b) also shows the usefulness of gyration radii in defining the vicinities of the two isomers.
+Figure 3(b) also shows the usefulness of gyration radii in defining the vicinities of the two isomers.
 In this figure, a trajectory with total energy $E = -11.0\varepsilon$ is projected onto the three-dimensional space of gyration radii.
 The points plotted with circles are in the potential well of OCT, while those plotted with crosses are in the potential well of CTBP.
-Here we used the quenching method [48] for this assignment of potential wells.
+Here we used the quenching method48 for this assignment of potential wells.
 We see that the three-dimensional space of gyration radii clearly distinguishes the two isomer regions and characterizes the occurrence of a single structural transition.
-Based on Fig. 3(a) and (b), we tentatively use $a_1$ as the order parameter to define the vicinities of the isomers.
+Based on Figs. 3(a) and 3(b), we tentatively use a_1 as the order parameter to define the vicinities of the isomers.
 We then regard the region $a_1 \le 6.9$ as the isomer region of OCT and the region $a_1 \ge 8.0$ as the isomer region for CTBP.
-The region in between these two isomer regions, where $6.9 < a_1 < 8.0$ , is regarded as a transition region.
-Then, the reactive trajectories from OCT to CTBP are defined as the segments of trajectories in the transition region that depart from the isomer region of OCT and arrives at the isomer region of CTBP without returning to the initial isomer region of OCT.
-The reactive trajectories from CTBP to OCT is defined in the same way.
-A trajectory in the transition region that departs from one isomer region and returns to the same isomer region before entering into the other isomer region is regarded as a non-reactive trajectory.
+The region in between these two isomer regions, where $6.9 < a_1$ < 8.0, is regarded as a transition region.
+Then, the reactive trajectories from OCT to CTBP are defined as the segments

-Figure 4: (Color online) (a) Distribution of kinetic energy over the twelve hyperspherical modes of the $M_6$ cluster computed by averaging over the reactive trajectories in the transition region at total energy $E = -11.0\varepsilon$ .
-The plot with squares corresponds to the reactive trajectories from OCT to CTBP, while the plot with circles corresponds to the reactive trajectories from CTBP to OCT. (b) Distribution of kinetic energy among the twelve hyperspherical modes in the isomer regions (potential wells) averaged over arbitrarily chosen long-time trajectories.
+FIG. 4.
+(Color online) (a) Distribution of kinetic energy over the 12 hyperspherical modes of the M_6 cluster computed by averaging over the reactive trajectories in the transition region at total energy $E=-11.0\varepsilon$.
+The plot with squares corresponds to the reactive trajectories from OCT to CTBP, while the plot with circles corresponds to the reactive trajectories from CTBP to OCT. (b) Distribution of kinetic energy among the 12 hyperspherical modes in the isomer regions (potential wells) averaged over arbitrarily chosen long-time trajectories.
 The plot with squares represents the distribution of kinetic energy in the isomer region of OCT, while the plot with circles represents the distribution of kinetic energy in the isomer region of CTBP.